Breadcrumb

 MPH in Community and Behavioral Health

-The MPH in Community and Behavioral Health prepares public health practitioners for a variety of positions related to community development, health program implementation, and health education.
-Students learn how to design, implement, and evaluate evidence-based interventions that are directed toward identified public health problems in populations.
-Bachelor’s level training in the social and behavioral sciences is good preparation for this program, but current students come from a variety of educational backgrounds.
+The MPH in Community and Behavioral Health prepares students for a variety of roles related to community development, health program implementation, and health education.
+Students learn how to design, implement, and evaluate evidence-based interventions that are directed toward public health problems in communities.
+A bachelor’s degree in the social and behavioral sciences is good preparation for this program, but students come from a variety of educational backgrounds.

 - Articulate the historical and contemporary interrelations among determinants of health

-- Use ethical, culturally informed, and participatory processes to implement health promotion action.
+- Use ethical, empowering, culturally informed, and participatory processes to implement health promotion action

 - Analyze differences in perspectives and values among stakeholders/decision-makers that affect health equity